businesslibrarian/businesslibrarian.github.io/_posts/2024-11-12-capital-iq.md

 ---
 layout: post
 title: How to Set Up a Capital IQ Account
+header: Tutorials
-description: Use your UMD account to set up access to Capital IQ.
+summary: Use your UMD account to set up access to Capital IQ.
 link: /capital-iq/
 ---
 # How to Set Up a Capital IQ Account